lubuntu-team/manual/source/3/3.2/3.2.5/desktop.rst

 The tab :guilabel:`Slide Show` shows settings for slide show of changing your wallpaper automatically like a slide show.
 The checkbox :guilabel:`Enable Slide Show` enables the slide show that auto changes your wallpaper.
 The field :guilabel:`Wallpaper image folder` changes the path to find the different pictures for the slideshow or to find a folder press the :guilabel:`Browse` button.
 To change how long it takes for the slideshow of the desktop background to change change the fields in :guilabel:`Interval` for changing how fast the slideshow changes.
 To randomize the order in which the pictures change check/uncheck the :guilabel:`Randomize the slide show` checkbox.

 The tab :guilabel:`Advanced` has settings for automatic desktop icons or included or to show openbox menus on click the desktop.
-To show or hide any of the desktop icons check/ucheckbox for: :guilabel:`Home`, :guilabel:`Trash`, :guilabel:`Computer`, or :guilabel:`Network`.
+To show or hide any of the desktop icons check/uncheck the checkboxes for: :guilabel:`Home`, :guilabel:`Trash`, :guilabel:`Computer`, or :guilabel:`Network`.
 To show the openbox window manager menus by right clicking on the desktop check the :guilabel:`Show menus provided by window managers when desktop is clicked`.

 Screenshot
 ----------